 The ideal storage for expressed milk is always a refrigerator.
 If your workplace doesn’t have one, there is a solution.
 Store it in an insulated bag or cooler filled with ice.
 As soon as you get home, place the bags in the fridge or freezer.
 Label each container with the date the milk was expressed.

 In case you are wondering, breast milk can be kept at room temperature for up to 4 hours.
 If it’s stored in an insulated cooler, it can last for 24 hours.
 On the other hand, you can keep it in a refrigerator for up to 7 days and freeze it for 6 to 12 months.
 Always use the oldest stored milk first.

-When you get back to home, nurse as much as you can at night and on weekends to maintain the bond with your child.
-Keep frequently pumping throughout the days so that you maintain your supply.
+When you get back home, nurse as much as you can at night and on weekends to maintain the bond with your child.
+Keep pumping frequently throughout the days so that you maintain your supply.

 These are the essentials required to pump at work:

-- A breast pump (this could either be wireless breast pump or a hands free breast pump )
+- A breast pump (this could either be a wireless breast pump or a hands-free breast pump )

 - Collection bottles